pollen-robotics/firmware_Poulpe/README.md

 ```

+### EtherCAT configuration

+Poulpe boards have to be configured as EtherCAT slaves in order to work with the EtherCAT master.
+The slave configuration is done using ESI XML files where the PDO, SDO and FoE protocols are defined.
+These files are compiled to the bunary format and written to the EEPROM memory of the LAN9252 chip, using the `ethercat` tool.
+The configuration is done only once and is stored in the EEPROM memory.
+See a bit mode information in the [ethercat module](src/ethercat/README.md)

 ## Safety features

 The firmware has implemented several safety features to ensure the safety of the motor and the user.
 The safety features are implemented in the `motor_control` module and are executed in the `control_loop` real-time task.
 The safety features are: